Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] On the App Engine Versions page of the GCP Console, route 100% of the traffic to the previous version.
 - [ ] Deploy the original version as a separate application.
 Then go to App Engine settings and split traffic between applications so that the original version serves 100% of the requests.

+To revert to the prior version of your application in App Engine, you should route 100% of the traffic to the previous version.

+### Correct Answer:
+**On the App Engine Versions page of the GCP Console, route 100% of the traffic to the previous version.**

+### Explanation:

+#### Why Option 3 is Correct:
+- **Traffic Splitting:** App Engine allows you to deploy multiple versions of your application and manage traffic between them.
+By routing 100% of the traffic to the previous version, you effectively revert to that version without needing to redeploy or modify the existing versions.
+- **Immediate Reversion:** This method provides an immediate solution to revert traffic back to the stable version, ensuring that users no longer encounter the bug in the new release.

+### Why the Other Options Are Incorrect:

+1. **Run gcloud app restore.**
+   - **Non-Existent Command:** There is no `gcloud app restore` command available in the Google Cloud SDK, making this option invalid.

+2. **On the App Engine page of the GCP Console, select the application that needs to be reverted and click Revert.**
+   - **No Revert Button:** There is no "Revert" button on the App Engine page of the GCP Console.
+Traffic management is done through the Versions page.

+4. **Deploy the original version as a separate application.
+Then go to App Engine settings and split traffic between applications so that the original version serves 100% of the requests.**
+   - **Unnecessary Steps:** This option is overly complex and unnecessary.
+You don't need to deploy the original version again.
+App Engine's traffic splitting feature allows you to route traffic to existing versions without redeploying.

+### Conclusion:
+Option 3 is the best answer because it leverages App Engine's built-in traffic management capabilities to revert to a previous version quickly and efficiently.
+This ensures minimal downtime and disruption for users while addressing the bug in the new release.

 **[⬆ Back to Top](#table-of-contents)**

 ### You want to configure Autohealing for network load balancing for a group of Compute Engine instances that run in multiple zones, using the fewest possible steps.
 You need to configure re-creation of VMs if they are unresponsive after 3 attempts of 10 seconds each.
 What should you do?